travelgateX/documentation-site/content/hotelx/quickstart.md

 ### Cancel {#cancel}

 This query allows you to perform a book cancellation.
-In Query Variables you should introduce all the necessary information of the book that you want to cancel:
+In Query Variables, you should introduce all the necessary information of the book that you want to cancel:

 <!--<object data="https://graphqlbin.com/68LYhr" type="text/html" width="100%" height="400px" align="left">
 </object>-->